 We currently use manufactures in California and a screen printer here in San Diego.
 The female artists we work with are all over the world but, in this case, we think that is a good thing.

-Future plans: Our goal is to be B Corp someday and we are currently looking for a charity to donate proceeds to that supports women/girls.
-If you have any recommendations, please contact us: firstname.lastname@example.org
+Future plans: We are currenlty working on apparel created from organic and recycled materials and plan to release in fall 2019.
+Also, our goal is to be B Corp someday and we are currently looking for a charity to donate proceeds to that supports women/girls.
+If you have any recommendations, please contact us: email@example.com

 We are inspired by Lex Weinstein